Lex-2008/backup3/README.md

 #### How do we compare?

-To notice changes in new and deleted files, we can just save list of all files, like this: `find -type f >files.list.new` and run `diff` to compare it to previous version.
+To notice changes in new and deleted files, we can just save list of all files, like this: `find -type f >files.list.new` ~and run `diff` to compare it to previous version~.
-Then new files will appear in diff marked with `>` symbol, and deleted - with `<`.
+Then new files will appear in diff marked with `>` symbol, and deleted - with `<`.~

+Update: `diff` sometimes gets confused when many lines get changed, and reports not-changed files as both created and deleted.
+I've moved to `comm -3` utility since then - when comparing two files, it prefixes lines unique to second file with tab character, and (due to `-3` argument) skips lines which present in both files.
+Lines unique to first file are printed not-tab-indented.

-To track also changed files, we actually need to record inode number together with filename - in case it's modified by rsync (remember that rsync changes inode number when modifying files), line if `find` output will change, and `diff` output will have two lines - one for "deletion" of old line, and one for "addition" of new one - exactly what we want!
+To track also changed files, we actually need to record inode number together with filename - in case it's modified by rsync (remember that rsync changes inode number when modifying files), line if `find` output will change, and `comm -3` output will have two lines - one for "deletion" of old line, and one for "addition" of new one - exactly what we want!

 Setup
 -----